itaysk/agentfile/docs/tutorial.md

       say hi!
 ```

 We've created an agent!
-Notice that the agentfile defines the prompt, model, and harness.
-The prompt was defined inline; later we'll see other ways to manage prompts and additional markdown-driven assets.
-We selected Anthropic as the LLM provider, and specifically the Claude Haiku model for our agent.
-We also defined that our agent will be based on the Claude Code harness.
-Since we want to keep this example simple, we don't set any further harness configuration.
+Notice that we've given it a name, selected its model and harness, and gave it its task.

 We can build this agent and get a runnable container image: